Gricel Mamery: Biography

 Named after the song, Gricel, often interpreted by worlds famous tango Carlos Gardel.
 This is of no surprise after considering that her father Gilbert Mamery was recognized as one of the world class experts in documenting Gardel's biography and music.
-She attained elementary and upper school education at "Immaculate Conception Academy" a private catholic school in Mayagüez, Puerto Rico, where she was regarded by her classmates as a naturally born comedian lighted by a charming and popular personality.
+She attained elementary and upper school education at Academia de la Inmaculada Concepción a private catholic school in Mayagüez, Puerto Rico, where she was regarded by her classmates as a naturally born comedian lighted by a charming and popular personality.
 She later attended the University of Puerto Rico at Mayagüez.

 Gricel initial professional life started in the radio industry.
 First works where engaged a part-time job in her native Mayagüez.
 At the request of her brother Eric William, Gricel performed comedy/woman themes at her father's radio station, WTIL-AM.
 She was quite hesitant about doing radio, given her brothers' and father's status as reputed radio personalities.
 She co-produced "¿Qué hay de nuevo?" with fellow station administrator, Toñi Basora.
 In typical comedy duo fashion, Basora was the "straight" face of the duo, and Gricel was the jokester reaching good industry reviews mainly due to Gricel's impeccable sense of comedy timing, which complemented Basora's dry sense of humor.
 Limitations of the local radio market forced retirement of the show one year later.
 Follow the end of the radio show performance in 1990, Gricel accepted a job as the head hostess of Mayagüez Hilton Hotel's Night Club.

-When the Piñeros moved to San Juan, Puerto Rico, and at the request of Hector Marcano, she moved to television in the late 1990s on Marcano's Super Show, which aired on Univision Puerto Rico, often appearing behind the scenes as a color announcer.
+When the Piñeros moved to San Juan, Puerto Rico, and at the request of Hector Marcano, she moved to television in the late 1990s on Marcano's Super Show, which aired on Univision Puerto Rico, often appearing behind the scenes as a announcer.
 Marcano later moved her in front of the camera to become one of the presenters in the show.
 Due to her quick wit, beauty and physical assets (she needed a breast lift after giving birth to her son and made this decision public; while gossip columnists incorrectly theorized about an augmentation, she was "all natural" at the time) she got plenty of attention from the media, often appearing in gossip magazine columns in local magazines Vea and TeVe Guia.